Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: burst-cluster Morphological Classification

 ND burst-clusters are burst-clusters with dynamic spectra that show a distinctly vertical pattern, indicating that the frequency does not drift with a stable emission band, regardless of whether they occur in the high-, middle-, or low-frequency regions.
 This absence of drifting makes them easily distinguishable from drifting burst-clusters.

 Further classification of ND burst-clusters has led to the identification of three sub-classes.
-ND-1 refers to single-component burst-clusters with a clear vertical pattern and a stable emission band, without frequency drifting ($\Delta \nu / \Delta t \approx \infty$).
-ND-2 and ND-m represent double and multiple component burst-clusters, respectively, which exhibit similar behavior but consist of two or more emission components that are arranged in parallel with approximately equal bandwidths ($\Delta \nu / \Delta t \approx 0$).
+ND1 burst refers to single-component burst-cluster with a clear vertical pattern and a stable emission band, without frequency drifting ($\Delta \nu / \Delta t \approx \infty$).
+However, as the drifting rate is affected by the value of DMs, a slightly different DM could cause the ND1 to transition to either downward or upward drifting with a high absolute drifting rate, and vise versa.
+One should be cautious regarding the statistics of the ND1 bursts.
+ND2 and NDm burst-clusters represent double- and multi-component burst-clusters, respectively, which exhibit similar behavior but consist of two or more emission components that are arranged in parallel with approximately equal bandwidths ($\Delta \nu / \Delta t \approx 0$).
 The total number of ND burst-clusters is 720.
-Figure~\ref{no drifting burst-clusters} illustrates examples of these sub-classes, where the first row showcases representative cases of ND-1, ND-2, and ND-m.
-The number of sub-classes is as follows: ND-1 (670 burst-clusters, 93.1\%), ND-2 (49 burst-clusters, 6.8\%), and ND-m (1 burst-cluster, 0.1\%).
+Figure~\ref{no drifting burst-clusters} illustrates examples of these sub-classes, where the first row showcases representative cases of ND1, ND2, and NDm.
+The number of sub-classes is as follows: ND1 (670 burst-clusters, 93.1\%), ND2 (49 burst-clusters, 6.8\%), and NDm (1 burst-cluster, 0.1\%).
 Additionally, there are 9 consecutive time intervals and 42 intermittent time intervals for No Drifting burst-clusters.